 | Pileated Woodpecker

 These crow-sized woodpeckers drum on trees to claim territory and attract a mate; the loud heavy sound is as if the tree is being hit with a wooden mallet.
+They are between 16 and 19 inches in height.
 Each mating pair excavates several roosting cavities and may retire for the evening to one of them.
-The male roosts in the current hollow before the eggs are laid and afterwards incubates them there at night.
+The male roosts in a tree hollow before the eggs are laid and afterwards incubates them there at night.
 The male has a scarlet mustache while the female's is black.
 In flight, both show a large white patch at the base of their primary wings feathers as well as white underwing linings.
 They eat ants, beetles and a variety of other insects, especially tree-boring ones, acorns, beechnuts, seeds of tree cones, nuts and various fruits.

 |Great Horned Owl

 The most widespread owl in North America, and perhaps the most powerful, this owl often attacks animals much larger and heavier than itself.
 These include domestic cats, skunks and porcupines.
+Between 18 to 25 inches tall.
 Although nocturnal in behavior, it sometimes hunts during the day.
-Its primarily feeds on mammals but also eats birds, reptiles and amphibians.
+It primarily feeds on mammals but also eats birds, reptiles and amphibians.
 In defending its nest and young, it will strike at humans who approach too closely.